Pan Seared Mahi-Mahi with Mango Salsa

 - salt and freshly ground black pepper

-- 2 tbsp neutral oil such as grape seed
+- 2 tbsp neutral oil such as grapeseed or avocado

 For the Mango Salsa: